illinois/clip-illinois/README.md

 # FAQ
 ## Q. Where is the source code?

-The script code is very short - see the script here -
+The script code is very short - just one file - see the script here -

 https://github.com/illinois/clip-illinois/blob/master/env#L53